Get

 Your dog may wake you up at night for various reasons, with the most common being the need to go potty, boredom, thirst, or hunger, but underlying health issues should not be overlooked.

-It’s best to seek help from your veterinarian, as it can sometimes be difficult to understand your dog’s signals.
+It’s best to seek help from a veterinarian, as it can sometimes be difficult to understand your dog’s signals.
 Fortunately, in most cases, dogs wake their owners at night just because they want their attention, so simply ignoring their attempts can help stop this behavior.

 In short, understanding their signals and responding appropriately will help both you and your dear four-legged friend enjoy a restful night’s sleep once again.